tbrowder/Number-Rebase/README.md

 adding prefixes, changing to lower-case where appropriate, and increasing lengths will involve more processing.

-The following illustrates the process using Perl 6 routines for the example above:
+The following illustrates the process using Raku routines for the example above:

     my $bin = '11001011';
     my $dec = parse-base $bin, 2;
-    my $hex = $dec.base : 16;
+    my $hex = $dec.base: 16;
     say $hex; # OUTPUT 'CB'

 The default for each provided function is to take a string (valid